-The MIC22205 is designed for safe start-up into a prebiased output.
+The MIC22705 is designed to start-up into a pre-biased output.
 This prevents large negative inductor currents and excessive output voltage oscillations.
-The MIC22205 starts with the low-side MOSFET turned off, preventing reverse inductor current flow.
-The synchronous MOSFET stays off until the Power Good (PG) goes high after the V{FB} is above 90 percent of V{REF} .
-A pre-bias condition can occur if the input is turned off,
+The MIC22705 starts with the low-side MOSFET turned off, preventing reverse inductor current flow.
+The synchronous MOSFET stays off until the end of the start-up sequence.

-A pre-bias condition can occur if the input is turned off, and then immediately turned back on before the output capacitor is discharged to ground.
-It is also possible that the output of the MIC22205 could be pulled up or pre-biased through parasitic conduction paths from one supply rail to another in multiple voltage (VOUT) level ICs such as a FPGA.
+If the load current demand is zero or very small at the time the synchronous MOSFET is enabled, the inductor current could be discontinuous.
+In this case, when the synchronous MOSFET is enabled, the regulator will transition abruptly from DCM to CCM.
+This may cause some small reverse current.
+If load is applied to keep the inductor current in CCM, then the transition will be seamless.
+A pre-bias condition can occur if the input is turned off then immediately turned back on before the output capacitor is discharged to ground.
+It is also possible that the output of the MIC22705 could be pulled up or pre-biased through parasitic conduction paths from one supply rail to another in multiple voltage (V{OUT}) level ICs such as a FPGA.

 Figure 3 shows a normal start-up waveform.
 A 1μA current source charges the soft-start capacitor C{RC} .
-The C{RC} capacitor forces the V{RC} voltage to come up slowly (V{RC} trace), which provides a soft-start ramp.
+The C{RC} capacitor forces the V{RC} voltage to come up slowly (V{RC} trace), thereby providing a soft-start ramp.
 This ramp is used to control the internal reference (V{REF}).
 The error amplifier forces the output voltage to follow the V{REF} ramp from zero to the final value.